SamDier/BOMoD.jl/README.md

 ## Repeat 2B & 2C

-The given combination can than be evaluated in the lab and added to the current data frame.
+The given combination can then be evaluated and added to the current data frame.

 ````julia
 new_lab_values =  go2lab(new_icecreams )